-- The authentication with delegation token is supported only when the NoSQL Database Migrator tool is running from a Cloud Shell. - The authentication parameters credentials, useInstancePrincipal, and useDelegationToken are mutually exclusive.
-Specify only one of these parameters in the configuration template. - The Cloud Shell supports migration only between the following sources and sinks:
+- The authentication with delegation token is supported only when the NoSQL Database Migrator tool is running from a Cloud Shell. - You can select only one of the authentication options.
+Therefore, specify only one of these parameters credentials, useInstancePrincipal, useDelegationToken, useSessionToken, or useOKEWorkloadIdentity in the configuration template. - The Cloud Shell supports migration only between the following sources and sinks: